 - Symptoms: Excessive sweating, rapid heartbeat, weakness, dizziness, fainting, headache, and nausea can all indicate heat exhaustion.
 Other individuals may experience muscle cramps, fatigue, or confusion.

 - Treatment: Quickly get the affected individual to a cooler area.
 Have them lie down and apply a damp cloth to their forehead and face.
 Remove any restricting clothing.
 If there is a fan, turn it on.
 The individual should drink small sips of cool water.

 - Note: If your or someone else’s temperature reaches 104° F or higher, call an ambulance or drive the affected individual to the emergency room as soon as possible to avoid permanent damage to internal organs or, in a worst-case scenario, death.

 If you or someone else becomes unconscious or has a body temperature of at least 104° F after prolonged heat exposure or strenuous exercise, emergency personnel should be contacted immediately.
 Heatstroke is a serious condition that can cause brain damage, damage to internal organs, or death if left untreated.

-- Treatment: Take immediate action to cool down the affected person.
+- Treatment: Call 9-1-1 and take immediate action to cool down the affected person.
 Get them indoors or into a shaded area, take off any restrictive clothing (compression shorts, tight jeans, etc.), and cool them down with water, ice packs, fans, wet towels, a hose, or anything else that is readily available.